enjoywithouthey/stacks-defi-tutorial/README.md

 # stacks-defi-tutorial
 Build and deploy a DeFi app to Stacks

-## Completed 5/14/2023
+### Completed 5/14/2023

-Looking forward to deploying...somewhere
+- Looking forward to deploying...somewhere
+- ...someday